darshi24/book-review-react-app/README.md

 Your go-to destination for honest and insightful book reviews.
 Join a passionate community of reviewers and readers who share a common love for the written word.
 Read comprehensive and unbiased book reviews from certified reviewers that help you discover new authors, explore different genres, and dive deeper into your favorite books.

 ## Notes
-This app was built independently by me as a part of my coursework within a span of 3 weeks.
+This app was built independently by me as a part of my coursework within 3 weeks.
 Some features like authorization, authentication, and password encryption are not yet supported.

 ## Preview
 <img width="945" alt="home page" src="https://github.com/darshi24/book-review-react-app/assets/55186891/63a671c4-4c6c-45cd-9338-c0fc6fdaadcd">